aymanwyman/HR-Dashboard/README.md

   - Some employees might use WFH for better focus before the weekend.
 - **Business Recommendation:**
   - Management could **plan team-building activities in the middle of the week** (Tuesday/Wednesday), as more employees are physically present.
-  - **Capacity planning**: If the company has 100 employees but WFH trends show lower occupancy on Fridays, they might not need 100 desks daily—**hot desking policies** could be introduced to optimize space.
+  - **Capacity planning**: If the company has 100 employees but WFH trends show lower occupancy on Fridays, they might not need 100 desks daily—**hot desking policies** could be introduced to optimise space.

 ### 4. Declining Presence % Towards June
 - There is a noticeable **drop in attendance in June**.